Kenya-Rae/mani-and-me/README.md

 5. Underneath build and deployment, there are two sub-heading 'Source' and 'Branch'.
 Select the 'None' dropdown below the branch sub-heading.
 6. Change the 'None' option to 'Main', then press "Save".
 7. Wait a few moments whilst the pages refresh.
 (This could take up to 5 minutes.)
 8. You may need to refresh the page, to see the saved changes.
-You should have seen that the site and the link to the live site.
+You should have seen the site and the link to the live site.
 An orange icon will display which will indicate that the save changes are still loading.
 9. You can also check your deployment by selecting 'Code'.
 On the right-hand side, you should see 'Deployments'.
 Select 'Deployments' to view the status of your deployments.

 ### How to run this project locally.